lJoublanc/spire-matrix/README.md

 * native BLAS/LAPACK (optional) libraries for performance.

 ### Modules
 `spire-matrix-all` pulls in all the dependencies.
-Include it in your SBT project like so:
+Include it in your SBT project like so: (**TODO : currently there is no artifact - you must build from source**)

     libraryDependencies ++= ( "org.typelevel" %% "spire-matrix-all" % 0.1 )